 She is a member of Portrait Artists Australia and has had works exhibited with this organisation at the Art House Gallery, NSW Parliament House and the Australian Embassy in Washington.
 In 2016 she had a portrait of the former premier, Ted Baillieu, unveiled in the Parliament of Victoria and also painted Judith Poole, retiring headmistress of Abbotsleigh Girls School.

 Sally teaches portraiture and figure painting at the Julian Ashton Art School.
 She has a studio in Mt Kuring gai, Sydney, and is available for commissions.

 It is my aim as a painter to continue to learn

 to share my knowledge and struggles with others

-and enjoy being part of the wonderful journey
+and enjoy the wonderful journey

-that art brings to my life.
+that art is in my life.